EDUC 139, 239, 339, 439 Special Topics

 EDUC 321 Clinical Experience II: Literacy in Elementary/Middle School

 As a part of the elementary/middle school education sequence the student observes and teaches small and large groups of students in a classroom in the area of literacy.
 During the clinical experience the student develops and teaches a unit that documents the planning, teaching, assessment and reflection of literacy protocols.
-This course is corequisite with Education 322 and is based in a public or private school for three weeks.
+This course is co-requisite with EDUC 322 and is based in a public or private school for three weeks.
 Prerequisite: EDUC 326.

 EDUC 322 Clinical Experience II: Mathematics in Elementary/Middle School

 As a part of the elementary education methods sequence the student observes and teaches small and large groups of students in an elementary/middle school classroom.
 During the clinical experience, the student develops and teaches a unit that documents planning, teaching, assessment and reflection protocols in the area of mathematics.
-This course is corequisite with Education 321 and is based in a public or private school for three weeks.
+This course is co-requisite with EDUC 321 and is based in a public or private school for three weeks.
 Prerequisite: EDUC 325.

 EDUC 323 Teaching Methods for English Language Learners